 Teams have already found value in starting testing as early as possible and aligning with the shift-left paradigm.
 In addition, having tests triggered automatically in each stage of the development process helps get quick feedback about the code and catches defects early.
 These tests could include – unit, API, UI, and security tests for which various tools are available to support these efforts.

 Continuous testing supports these ongoing trends in teams, including DevOps and CI/CD integration.
 Testing early and often with the help of automation will continue in 2022.

 AI and machine learning

-Artificial intelligence and machine learning (AI/ML) have already started to impact different development and testing processes.
+AI/ML has already impacted other development and testing processes.
 AI can detect, learn and suggest different coding styles and reusable components that help developers write faster code.
 After the developer writes the code, AI can quickly scan through every line and give insights such as opportunities for refactoring, code vulnerabilities, adherence to coding standards set forth by the team, and much more.

 Once the code gets pushed to QA, AI/ML-enabled automation tools can help create, author, and execute automated tests.
 A “self-healing” mechanism can proactively find and fix problems before they occur.
 The more tests we run, the better the AI/ML gets at creating and maintaining stable tests.
 AI/ML can scan through millions of bits of data flowing through the DevOps pipeline and refine them into important takeaways, which helps stakeholders make informed decisions.
 This helps to make the pipelines much faster, leaner, and more intelligent.